ronp001/hygen-create/README.md

 `hygen-create` takes a set of existing project files and uses them to create `hygen` template files, replacing a selected word with appropriate placeholders (such as <%= name.toLowerCase() %>, <%= h.inflection.camelize(name, true) %>, etc) entries.

-The resulting template files can be used as is (using the `hygen <generator> new` command - assuming [hygen](http://www.hygen.io) is installed), or they can be manually edited and changed as desired.
+Assuming [hygen](http://www.hygen.io) is installed, the resulting template files can be used as is (using the `hygen <generator> new` command).
+They can also be manually edited and changed as desired before using `hygen` to run them.

 ## Installation